AIS-Bonn/temporal_latticenet/README.md

 Various configuration options can be interesting to check out and modify.
 We take lnn_train_semantic_kitti.cfg as an example.

 ```
-core: hdpi: false          #can be turned on an off to accomodate high DPI displays.
-If the text and fonts in the visualizer are too big, set this option to false
+core: hdpi: false          # can be turned on an off to accomodate high DPI displays.
+If the text and fonts in the visualizer are too big, set this option to false.
-train: with_viewer: false  #setting to true will start a visualizer which displays the currently segmented point cloud and the difference to the ground truth
+train: with_viewer: false  # setting to true will start a visualizer which displays the currently segmented point cloud and the difference to the ground truth.
-train: with_wandb: false   #setting to true will log loss, IoU and gradients to wandb (https://wandb.ai)
+train: with_wandb: false   # setting to true will log loss, IoU and gradients to wandb (https://wandb.ai).
+model: use_center: false   # by default, the AFlow module only uses the one-hop neighborhood without the center vertex.
+Setting this to true uses the center as well.
 ```
 <br/><br/>
 If training is performed with the viewer enabled, you should see something like this: